code-chronicles-code/leetcode-curriculum/workspaces/javascript-leetcode-month/problems/2634-filter-elements-from-array/README.md

 For a more serious solution, a loop that builds the result works just fine.

 One more thing worth practicing is implementing `.filter` using [`.reduce`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
-Since pretty much anything can be done through `.reduce`, it was at one point popular in interviews to ask candidates to build some other operation without explicit loops, but using only `.reduce`.
+Since pretty much anything can be done through `.reduce`, it was at one point popular in interviews to ask candidates to build some other operation without explicit loops, instead using only `.reduce`.

 Once you've worked on the problem, check out [the full write-up and solution](solution.md)!